dongyx/lnn/README.md

-The following call of LNN creates a network with a 10-dimension input layer, a 5-dimension hidden layer, and a 3-dimension output layer.
+The following call of LNN creates a network with a 10-dimension input layer, a 5-dimension hidden layer with the sigmoid activation function, and a 3-dimension output layer with the softmax activation function.

 	$ lnn train -C q10i5s3m samples.txt >model.nn